arturomedinadb/Predicting-Political-Crimes-in-Mexico/README.md

 ## Key Results
 - **Feature Importance**: The political party, targeted role, and state were the most significant predictors of violence.
 - **Model Performance**:
-   - Random Forest outperformed other models with high accuracy and interpretability.
+  - KNN achieved a final accuracy of 72%.
-   - LASSO regression highlighted the influence of economic and demographic factors.
+  - SMOTE increased accuracy by 6% and reduced misclassification.
 - **Actionable Insights**:
    - Regions with higher youth unemployment showed increased vulnerability to political violence.